hopto-dot/Japanese-Conjugation-Helper/README.md

 * Listening practice - the program will play Japanese audio and you have to type in what is said.
 * Kanji details - when you search for a word using Word Lookup it will bring up information on all the kanji in that word.
 ***

-## Main bugs

-* Sometimes when entering a second lot of data with the "/r" with the "2" parameter, it fails to read the data you inputted second.
-* Sometimes (but very rarely) the "Kanji-only Reading" will mess up.
-This should be fixed soon.
-* When the list of definitions to pick from is shown (when searching for more than one word) sometimes definitions get mixed up with which one is which.
-This should be fixed soon.
-* The English translation of word forms get messed up, for example "get thinned" when it should be "got thin".
-This is really hard to 100% fix :(